Fix Website Errors Fast

 - ERR_SSL_PROTOCOL_ERROR — the browser cannot establish a secure HTTPS session.

-- SSL Handshake Failed — the TLS negotiation fails before content loads.
+- SSL Handshake Failed — TLS negotiation fails before content loads.

-- Mixed Content Error — HTTPS pages load HTTP resources.
+- Mixed Content Error — HTTPS pages still load HTTP resources.

 - NET::ERR_CERT_AUTHORITY_INVALID — the browser does not trust the certificate authority.